phillipgreenii/jekyll-now/_posts/2012-03-28-weblogic-jndi-custom-resource-configuration.md

 #weblogic-jndi-custom-resource-configuration

-I drew from Roger's code and made this project: [weblogic-jndi-custom-resource-configuration][].
+I drew from [Roger][roger-parkinson-googlecode]'s code and made this project: [weblogic-jndi-custom-resource-configuration][].
 It provides a couple separate Initializers: `StringInitializer`, `PropertiesInitializer`, and `LdapDirContextInitializer`.
 Installation and configuration instructions can be found at [weblogic-jndi-custom-resource-configuration][].
-Essentially, you copy the jar to the domain classpath of WebLogic and add Initializers as Startup Classes.
+Essentially, you copy the [jar](https://bitbucket.org/phillip_green_idmworks/weblogic-jndi-custom-resource-configuration/downloads/weblogic-jndi-custom-resource-configuration-1.0.jar) to the domain classpath of WebLogic and add Initializers as Startup Classes.

 ##StringInitializer